-Scientists at the University of York have shed new light on how humans process color -- revealing that we see things differently in winter compared with summer.
-The researchers examined how our color perception changes between seasons and in particular how we process the color known as unique yellow.
-Humans identify four unique hues -- blue, green, yellow and red -- that do not appear to contain mixtures of other colors.
-Unique yellow is particularly interesting to scientists as it is stable across large populations -- everyone agrees what unique yellow looks like despite the fact that people's eyes are often very different.
-The researchers in the Department of Psychology wanted to discover why this color is so stable and what factors might make it change.
-They thought that unique yellow might depend not on the biology of the eye but on the color of the natural world.
+Scientists at the University of York have shed new light on how humans process colour -- revealing that we see things differently in winter compared with summer.
+The researchers examined how our colour perception changes between seasons and in particular how we process the colour known as unique yellow.
+Humans identify four unique hues -- blue, green, yellow and red -- that do not appear to contain mixtures of other colours.
+Unique yellow is particularly interesting to scientists as it is stable across large populations -- everyone agrees on what unique yellow looks like despite the fact that people's eyes are often very different.
+The researchers in the Department of Psychology wanted to discover why this colour is so stable and what factors might make it change.
+They thought that unique yellow might depend not on the biology of the eye but on the colour of the natural world.

-"This is the first time natural changes in the environment have been shown to affect our perception of color.
-For me as a vision scientist it is fascinating as it is telling us more about how visual processing works.
-"Although there's no disorder that this can fix, the more we learn about how vision and color in particular is processed, the better we can understand exactly how we see the world.
-This can have knock on effects on the way we diagnose and treat visual disorders."
+"This is the first time natural changes in the environment have been shown to affect our perception of colour.
+For me as a vision scientist, it is fascinating as it is telling us more about how visual processing works.
+"Although there's no disorder that this can fix, the more we learn about how vision and colour, in particular, is processed, the better we can understand exactly how we see the world.
+This can have knock-on effects on the way we diagnose and treat visual disorders."
 Lauren said it provides an example of how humans constantly adapt to their surroundings.
 "Many places in the world have very different environments throughout the year.
-Think about the changes that the rainy season brings to India, or winter and summer in the arctic. " So this process is very useful because you can adapt to these huge seasonal changes in environmental color and continue to see and discriminate between colors accurately."
+Think about the changes that the rainy season brings to India, or winter and summer in the arctic. " So this process is very useful because you can adapt to these huge seasonal changes in environmental colour and continue to see and discriminate between colours accurately."